Private School Jobs

 Career Paths to Private School Jobs

 The career path to a private school job differs from the public school sector in several ways.
-Private schools will often hire teachers who have not yet obtained a teacher's license or teacher’s certificates.
+Private schools will often hire teachers who have not yet obtained a teacher's license or teacher’s certificate.
 The emphasis is on expertise in a subject area and other qualifications.
+It's important to note that the career path to a private school job can vary depending on factors such as location, level of experience, and the specific requirements and preferences of individual schools.
+Being proactive, building a strong network, and continuously developing your skills and qualifications will increase your chances of securing a desirable position in a private school.

 Degrees

 Teaching in a private school setting requires a bachelor’s degree at a minimum.
 A master's degree or doctorate is preferable.
-Degrees in a subject area are preferred over an education degree particularly at the high school level.
+A subject area is preferred over an education degree, particularly at the high school level.

 Certification

-It’s a common belief that private schools do not require certification.
+It's a common belief that private schools do not require certification.
 Actually, it depends on the individual school.
-The US Department of Education keeps an updated list of state regulation of private schools.
-This list will tell you what the state requirements are for private schools.
-You should also check with private schools that you are interested in to find out what certifications they require.
-Besides state certification, a private school may require additional regional certification such as the NAPCIS Teacher Certification Program for Catholic educators.
+The US Department of Education keeps an updated list of state requirements for private schools.
+You should also check with private schools that interest you to determine their required certifications.
+Besides state certification, a private school may require additional regional certification, such as the NAPCIS Teacher Certification Program for Catholic educators.

 Experience

 Teachers can begin teaching as soon as they have graduated from college.
-Many private schools offer intern programs so that they can train the fledgling teacher according to the school's teaching practices.
+Many private schools offer intern programs to train the fledgling teacher according to the school's teaching practices.
 Many young private school teachers can enjoy their first class right out of college.

 Where to Look for Private School Jobs